offbynull/personal-watchface/README.md

 Provides the following features...

+1. **Sport mode**.
+In Sport mode, the watchface will continuously measure your heart rate and speed (via the pedometer), even when the screen is off.
+The measurements are graphed in the background (1 hour window) and both the heart rate icon and the speed icon change color depending on your level of activity.
+1. **Normal mode**.
+In normal mode, the watchface will measure your heartrate and speed (via the pedometer) so long as the screen is on.
+1. **Timer**.
+One-touch press to quickly switch between a timer and the current time.
-1. **Displays newest Ars Technica headlines**.
-Queries for the newest articles each time the watchface is active.
+1. **Headlines**.
+Queries for the newest articles on Ars Technica each time the screen is turned on.
 Tap on the current headline to view the next headline.
-1. **Continuous heart rate monitoring**.
-So long as the screen is on, this watchface will measure your heartrate.
-The watchface will also vibrate and change the heartrate icon and text color once your heart rate reaches certain thresholds.
-1. **Continuous speed monitoring**.
-So long as the screen is on, this watchface will measure your speed using the pedometer.
-The watchface will also change the pedometer icon and text color depending on your state (walking/running/standing still).
-1. **Ability to keep the screen on indefinitely**.
-Useful for when you want to stop the watch from going to sleep so that you can measure your heart rate for a prolonged period of time.
-Note that this will cause the battery to drain much quicker than normal.
-1. **Ability to switch to a timer**.
-One-touch press to quickly switch between a timer and the current time.